• Dec 19, 2024

 So, on the occasion of Gai Tihar, Hindus adorn cows with garlands on their head, apply tika to their bodies, and feed them with delicacies.

 This is also the day of Laxmi, the goddess of wealth and prosperity.
-Every house and shop lay out amazing colourful rangoli patterns, fairy lights, and marigold garlands wrapped around the entrance.
+Every house and shop layout has amazing colourful rangoli patterns, fairy lights, and marigold garlands wrapped around the entrance.
 The trail of red mud is drawn for the god of wealth to follow and bring wealth into the shops and homes with them and fortunes in the year to come.

 All the streets are lined with beautiful lamplights and fairy lights everywhere.
 One will be able to hear the music of the Tihar festival.

-In the evening, a group of young girls performs Bhailo around neighbourhood homes.
-In exchange, homeowners give them moderate sums of cash and treat such as Sel roti.
+In the evening, a group of young girls performs Bhailo around neighborhood homes.
+In exchange, homeowners give them moderate sums of cash and treats such as Sel roti.
 To be able to see people celebrate this festival is heartwarming.

 During the night, people also light fireworks.
 Recently, though, this practice has been limited by the Nepal Government.